World Heavyweight Championship (WWE, 2002–2013): Reigns

 The inaugural champion was Triple H, and there were 25 different champions overall.
-The longest reigning champion was Batista who held the title from April 3, 2005, to January 10, 2006, for a total of 282 days.
-Triple H holds the record for longest combined reigns at 616 days.
-The shortest reigning champion was Randy Orton in his fourth reign, who immediately retired the championship upon winning it and unifying it with the WWE Championship.
-He was also the youngest champion, at the age of 24.
-The oldest champion was The Undertaker who won at the age of 44.
-Edge held the title the most times with seven championship reigns.
+The longest championship reign was Batista's first reign, which lasted from April 3, 2005, to January 10, 2006, for a total of 282 days.
+Triple H holds the record for longest combined reigns at 616 days over 5 reigns.
+The shortest reigning champion was Randy Orton in his fourth and final reign, who immediately retired the championship upon winning it at TLC: Tables, Ladders & Chairs (2013) and unifying it with the WWE Championship.
+He was also the youngest champion, when he won the title for the first time at the age of 24 years 136 days during SummerSlam (2004) in August.
+The oldest champion was The Undertaker who won the title for the third and final time at the age of 44 during Hell in a Cell (2009) in October 2009.
+Edge held the title the most times with seven championship reigns between 2007 and 2011.
 There were six vacancies throughout the title's history.

 Randy Orton was the final champion in his fourth reign.
-He defeated John Cena in a Tables, Ladders and Chairs match at TLC in Houston, Texas on December 15, 2013 to unify the WWE and World Heavyweight Championships.
+He defeated John Cena in a Tables, Ladders and Chairs match at TLC in Houston, Texas, on December 15, 2013, to unify the WWE and World Heavyweight Championships.